 "I could ask you the same question."

-Ron flopped down next to her on the sofa, stretching his bare feet toward the fire.
+Ron flopped down next to her on the sofa, stretching his bare feet toward the fire even though she'd cast it to be heatless in the warm summer night.
 "Can't sleep."

 "Worried about tomorrow?"